RizeCrime/Rize-1/DesignDoc.md

 **General Purpose Registers**

 The amount of GPRs is undecided for now, but since this will purely be implemented as an Emulator, I should be able to add and/or remove as many as I want.
 I think, and hope :D

+Update:
+The GPRs are set at Compile Time via a constant for now, but I'd like to add Metadata Support to the AZM files to specify how many GPRs a program needs.
+This could then be used to create the appropriate amount of GPRs at runtime.

 - General Purpose Registers Naming Scheme:
 	- 'x--' -> The Designation